Ancient Elis: Early history

-The original inhabitants of Elis were called Caucones and Paroreatae.
-They are mentioned by Homer for the first time in Greek history under the title of Epeians (Epeii), as setting out for the Trojan War, and they are described by him as living in a state of constant hostility with their neighbours the Pylians.
-At the close of the 11th century BC the Dorians invaded the Peloponnese, and Elis fell to the share of Oxylus and the Aetolians.
+The region was probably not the site of a kingdom during the Mycenean period.
+According to myth, the original inhabitants of Elis were called Caucones and Paroreatae.
+The people of the region are mentioned by Homer for the first time in Greek history under the title of Epeians (Epeii), as setting out for the Trojan War, and they are described by him as living in a state of constant hostility with their neighbours the Pylians.
+In the mythical Dorian invasion of the Peloponnese, Elis was assigned to Oxylus and the Aetolians.
+The dialect spoken in Elis in historical times was Dorian, which might indicate that there had been an influx of people from northwestern Greece.
+These people, amalgamating with the Epeians, formed a powerful kingdom in the north of Elis.
+Three independent groups developed in the region: the Epeians, Minyae and Eleans.